 ...then, discuss the meaning of the word "Nephilim" in the passage above, as it pertains to conspiracy theorists trying to prove that humans and reptilians have been interbreeding since near the dawn of time.

 Historiorant: Much as I'd like to include them, most of the images related to modern reptoids/aliens/conspiracy/etc are under copyright.
 Accordingly, there aren't a whole lot of pictures in the pages ahead, but I've tried to make up for it with some really juicy blockquotes.
 Many of the sites to which I link contain images, but I need to insert a disclaimer here to remind readers that inclusion of a link in this report doesn't necessarily imply my support of the individual site, its scholarship, or theories it presents; ditto and more for sites linked by sites I link (i.e., 2nd- and 3rd-generation links).
 "Conspiracy Theories," whether based on reptiles, aliens, or secret organizations, can get both paranoid and anti-Semitic, and I can't promise that readers who click on some of the links in the sections below won't be confronted with something that offends.
+Darwinian Lizard People

 The ubiquity of reptiles in ancient lore has led some modern theorists to speculate that perhaps some branch of the dinosaur family were actually the first species on this planet to evolve intelligence.
 In 1982, paleontologist Dale Russell performed a controversial thought experiment regarding what would have happened if a species of dinosaur – the raptor-like Troodon - had survived the dinosaur's great Extinction by Meteorite 60 million years ago (or, around the time of ancient Babylon, if you're a Palinite).